matthewsedlacek/sezzle-backend-2.0/README.md

-# Portfolio Practice - Backend
+# Sezzle Calculator - Backend

-An application that provides users the ability to message calculator functions.
-This [link](hhttps://github.com/matthewsedlacek/sezzle-calculator-frontend/tree/master/Development/code/Projects/sezzle-calculator-frontend) will direct you to the frontend repository.
+An application that provides multi-user chat with calculator functions in real-time.
+This [link](https://github.com/matthewsedlacek/sezzle-calculator-frontend/tree/master/Development/code/Projects/sezzle-calculator-frontend) will direct you to the frontend repository.

 ## Prompt